cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 ??? info "Proof"

     First, note that any vertex that was reachable before recalculation, is still reachable.
 Indeed, if some vertex is reachable, then there is some path from reachable vertices to it, starting from the unsaturated vertex of the left part; since for edges of the form $(i,j),\ i\in Z_1,\ j\in Z_2$ the sum $u[i]+v[j]$ does not change, this entire path will be preserved after changing the potential.
     Secondly, we show that after a recalculation, at least one new vertex will be reachable.
-This follows by the definition of $\Delta$: the edge $(i,j)$ which $\Delta$ refers to will become rigid, so vertex $j$ will be reachable from vertex $i$.
+This follows from the definition of $\Delta$: the edge $(i,j)$ which $\Delta$ refers to will become rigid, so vertex $j$ will be reachable from vertex $i$.

 Due to the last lemma, **no more than $n$ potential recalculations can occur** before an augmenting path is found and the matching cardinality of $M$ is increased.
 Thus, sooner or later, a potential that corresponds to a perfect matching $M^*$ will be found, and $M^*$ will be the answer to the problem.